hadetan/foodsport-dev/docs/user-api-stories.md

 **Acceptance Criteria**:

--   [ ] User can log in with valid credentials
+-   [x] User can log in with valid credentials
--   [ ] Returns session and user info on success
+-   [x] Returns session and user info on success
--   [ ] Returns error for invalid credentials
+-   [x] Returns error for invalid credentials
--   [ ] No manual password or JWT handling; all authentication managed by Auth provider
+-   [x] No manual password or JWT handling; all authentication managed by Auth provider

-**Current Status**: Not Started
+**Current Status**: Done
 **Notes**: Standard user login endpoint.
+All ACs complete.

 ---